priyanshi23/slackbot/README.md

 # slackbot
-It is a slackbot which i am developing using Docker and Kubernetes techology.Still work in progress.
+It is a slackbot which i am developing using Docker and Kubernetes techology.The slackbot will allow the user to execute kubernetes commands using the slackbot and deploy projects in the cloud